How to Set Up a Firewall with UFW on Debian 9

 To find more information about a specific profile and included rules, use the following command:

-sudo ufw app info OpenSSH
+sudo ufw app info OpenSSHProfile: OpenSSH

 Title: Secure shell server, an rshd replacement